BadLice/react-scram/README.md

-#Scram task management system made with react and nodejs and MySql
+#Scram task management system made with react, nodejs and MySql